 Total interest paid for this debt = $20,808 – $20,000 = $808.

 - Raising a loan is a way to leverage money in markets.
 Idle money lying with creditors can be put to use to create more money by lending out to debtors.
 The debt can be based upon agreed terms and conditions between the parties.

 - It is a form of liability.
 Due to the time value of money, every penny lent costs more in the future than today.
 Hence there is an interest attached to indebtedness.
 A debtor always has an element of repayment attached to its finances.
 Even though the payment may be in smaller installments for future dates, what he pays is more than that availed from the creditor.

 - Creditor always keeps their terms and conditions at the time of lending, which has to be followed by the Debtor in order to avail the loan.

-- Too much of indebtedness reflects negatively on the balance sheet.
+- Too much indebtedness reflects negatively on the balance sheet.

 - The creditor faces a default risk.
-The debtor may default in future payments on the loan, hence there is a risk involved in such deal.
+The Debtor may default in future payments on the loan.
+Hence there is a risk involved in such a deal.
 In most cases, creditors are required to hedge their risk by entering into an offsetting position.

 - A debtor may or may not be aware of the benefits he can derive from interest rates.
-Interest rates are very volatile in markets, and once start fluctuating the actual returns/payments on security may change largely.
+Interest rates are very volatile in markets, and once they start fluctuating, the actual returns/payments on security may change largely.
 However, it is difficult to predict the movement in the future.
-Hence, they have to go into an agreement for debt as per their view on the market which may or may not be correct.
+Hence, they have to go into an agreement for debt as per their view on the market, which may or may not be correct.